-The following clauses apply if class "y" is supported.
+This clause applies if class "y" is supported.

 In the context of a CAT APDU secure channel, this envelope provides a secure method for the terminal to retrieve CAT related information stored in the service tables of NAAs, which otherwise can only be read in an unsecured manner.